Medicare in Connecticut

 Private Medicare Advantage plans are an alternative to Original Medicare.
 There are pros and cons to either option, and the right solution is different for each person.

-Connecticut’s Medicare Advantage market is particularly robust, with at least 39 plan options available throughout the state for 2021 coverage.
-The service areas for a particular insurance company or plan vary by county.
+Connecticut’s Medicare Advantage market is particularly robust, with at least 44 plan options available throughout the state for 2023 coverage.
+The service areas for a particular insurance company or plan vary by county; some areas of Connecticut have as many as 58 Advantage plans available for 2023.

-Nationwide, 34 percent of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, although it varied from a low of 1 percent in Alaska to a high of 56 percent in Minnesota.
-Medicare Advantage enrollment in Connecticut was right on par with the national average, however, with 34 percent of the state’s Medicare beneficiaries enrolled in Medicare Advantage plans.
+Nationwide, 34% of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, although it varied from a low of 1% in Alaska to a high of 56% in Minnesota.
+Medicare Advantage enrollment in Connecticut was right on par with the national average, however, with 34% of the state’s Medicare beneficiaries enrolled in Medicare Advantage plans at that point.

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The benefits offered by a particular plan (Plan G, Plan K, etc.) are the same regardless of which insurer sells the plan.